berthubert/galmon/README.md

  * Dual goals: completeness, liveness, not the same For forensics, great if the packet is there
    For display, not that bad if we missed a message
- * Navnexus permanence
-    lmdb? sqlite?
- * It looks like we have some ups and downs in WN/TOW
  * In general, consider refeed strategy
      Raw serial
      Protobuf